JamesYech/my-reads/README.md

 A browser window should open with the myReads app displayed.
 If it does not, open a browser and enter http://localhost:3000/ into the address bar.
 ```

+A live version of this App can be access at http://myreads.jdtech.net/

 ## Using the myReads App

 Books in the current collection are displayed on three 'shelves': Currently Reading, Want to Read, and Already Read.
 A forth shelf, named Recently Removed, will only display book titles if a book has been removed from the other shelfs but selecting None from the drop down list.